 Common Types of Testing for Microbes

-Testing is getting better and there are a variety of different ways to test, but none of them are anywhere near 100% accurate.
+Testing is getting better, and there are a variety of different ways to test, but none of them are anywhere near 100% accurate.
 Testing is mostly useful for diagnosing acute illness.
 This is especially true when symptoms of illness suggest infection with a higher virulence microbe that might respond to acute treatment with antibiotics.
 New innovations may gradually improve testing for chronic illness associated with stealth microbes.

-- Tissue/Blood Culture — Uses culture media specific for the microbe to grow the microbe in culture.
+- Tissue/Blood Culture: Uses culture media specific for the microbe to grow the microbe in culture

-- Polymerase Chain Reaction (PCR) — Direct detection of microbe DNA in tissues, blood, and urine.
+- Polymerase Chain Reaction (PCR): Direct detection of microbe DNA in tissues, blood, and urine

 Indirect Testing (Serology)

 Indirect testing relies on antibody production to the microbe (serology).
 Evidence of acute infection is best evaluated with IgM antibodies and late acute or chronic infection with IgG antibodies.
 Some testing regimens require serial titers (testing at different time intervals) to distinguish between acute and chronic infections.

-Mainstream testing is specific for Borrelia burgdorferi, but there are presently twelve other species of Borrelia that can cause Lyme disease.
-In Europe two other species of Borrelia, Borrelia afzelii and Borrelia garinii, are more common than Borrelia burgdorferi as a cause of Lyme disease.
+In the United States, mainstream Lyme testing is specific for Borrelia burgdorferi, but there are presently 21 other species of Borrelia that can cause Lyme disease.
+In Europe, two other species of borrelia — Borrelia afzelii and Borrelia garinii — are more common than Borrelia burgdorferi as a cause of Lyme disease.

-Bull’s-Eye Rash (erythema migrans)
+Bull’s-Eye Rash (Erythema Migrans)

-The classic bull’s-eye rash, redness extending outward from the tick bite site with an outer more prominent red ring.
-Symptoms of Lyme disease associated with a history of tick bite and bull’s-eye rash is the most reliable way to diagnose infection with Borrelia, but even that is far from absolute.
+The classic bull’s-eye rash is signified by redness extending outward from the tick bite site with an outer, more prominent red ring.
+Symptoms of Lyme disease associated with a history of tick bite and bull’s-eye rash are the most reliable way to diagnose infection with borrelia, but even that is far from absolute.

 EIA tests (ELISA and ELFA)